joshbalfour/bins/README.md

-# Bins App
+# Bins Notifier

-Sends you push notifications when to put your bins out, lets you know when they're collected, and lets you report when they weren't collected.
+Notifies when to put your bins out, when they're collected, and lets you report when they weren't collected.

 ## Todo